 Some of the children had been kidnapped by ISIS militants in 2014 and sold to local families.
 Too young to remember their real names or where they came from, its unlikely they will ever find their way home .

 Paediatric Unit Dibis Camp

 Our emergency paediatric unit at the screening camp in Dibis was open 24 hours per day.
-Some of the children had snakebites or scorpion stings or needed treatment for throat and ear infections, scabies or dehydration and we treated many babies who were suffering from severe malnutrition.
-We worked in affiliation with MedAir who provided vital paediatric medicines and equipment for our patients.
+Some of the children had snake bites or scorpion stings or simply needed treatment for throat and ear infections, scabies or dehydration.
+We treated many babies who were suffering from severe malnutrition and worked alongside MedAir who provided vital paediatric medicines and equipment for our patients.